aishabazylzhanova/Assignment--1/README.md

 cd pycoingecko
 python3 setup.py install
 ```
-Then you eed to download the Python file named "Code.py" in srs folder.
+Then you need to download the Python file named "Code.py" in srs folder.
 ## Usage

 ## Examples